capriele/gssi-human-centric-exam/README.md

 # Update configuration.py and patient.py

-`patient.py` and  `robot.py` are auto-generated with generateDS:

-To re-generate them after a change of `schema_configuration.xsd`:
+The `patient.py` and `robot.py` files are auto-generated using generateDS.
+To re-generate them after making changes to schema_configuration.xsd, use the following commands:

 ```bash
 python $PATH$/generateDS.py -o robot.py schemas/robot.xsd